Finding a Top Financial Advisor Firm in Parsippany, New Jersey

 SAXWA recommends globally-diversified portfolios, principally through the use of passively managed asset class mutual funds.
 The firm may select or recommend portfolios of securities, principally broadly-traded open-end mutual funds or fixed-income securities to implement this strategy.

-Signet Financial Management, LLC is a fee-based firm that oversees hundreds of millions in assets on a discretionary basis.
-It is headquartered in Parsippany with offices in Fort Lauderdale and Naples, Florida; Reston, Virginia and Chapel Hill, North Carolina.
-The team represents various professional financial designations, such as certified financial planner (CFP), masters in business administration (MBA), chartered financial analyst (CFA), certified private wealth advisor (CPWA), certified wealth strategist (CWS) and certified retirement counselor (CRC).
-(Some advisors may have more than one credential.)
+Signet Financial Management is a fee-based firm that oversees hundreds of millions in assets on a discretionary basis.
+It is headquartered in Parsippany with offices in Boca Raton and Naples, Florida and Sterling, Virginia.
+The team holds various professional financial designations, such as certified financial planner (CFP), masters in business administration (MBA), chartered financial analyst (CFA), certified private wealth advisor (CPWA), certified wealth strategist (CWS) and certified retirement counselor (CRC).

-Of its total individual clients, many are not of high net worth.
+Of its total individual clients, most are not of a high net worth.
 Signet Financial’s other clients include trusts, estates, charitable organizations, businesses and retirement plans.
-The firm requires at least $1,000,000 to invest in particular strategies but otherwise does not have a minimum.
+The firm requires at least $1,000,000 to invest in particular strategies.
 It does, however, have a minimum annual fee of $5,500, which may not be cost-effective for balances smaller than $500,000.

 Signet Financial Management Background

 Originally formed as Krasney Financial, LLC in 1988, Signet Financial changed its name to its current one in 2017.
-Its current owners are President Kenneth Etter, CEO and Chief Investment Officer Eugene Yashin, Chief Investment Strategist Steve Tuttle and Partner Shawn Hirsch.
+Its current owners are president Kenneth Etter, CEO and chief investment officer (CIO) Eugene Yashin, chief investment strategist Steve Tuttle and partner Shawn Hirsch.